lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 #### Deallocate Memory

 Deallocating memory requires that any object on the placement memory has been destroyed.
-The memory is returned to its allocator and **SHOULD** no longer be referenced nor used.
+The memory is returned to its allocator and **SHOULD** no longer be referenced or used.

 ## Applications